 Now, when it comes time to make these chicken strips, and the kids see the ingredients spread out across the counter, they get excited and can’t wait to help.
 My oldest one hurries to grab the Saints chef hat to become ‘a real chef‘ and starts going ‘Gordon Ramsey‘ on the everyone – especially me.

 Another misconception about this recipe: it’s only for kids.
 This couldn’t be further from the truth.
 Fact is, this is probably one of my wife’s favorite meals.
-Pair the Mardi Gras Chicken Strips, topped with a Creole Dipping Sauce, along with my Creole Mac ‘n’ Cheese and she’s in heaven.
+When I pair this recipe with my Creole Mac ‘n’ Cheese: she’s in heaven.
 I usually have to double everything up because everyone wants seconds along with leftovers for lunch the next day.

 But I can understand why there are misconceptions about this recipe… the chicken strips and there are breasts involved.
 How many beads is that worth?